-- 3.4 An individual must not access a hoistway or the top of an elevator car unless the individual - (a) is - (i) a certified elevating device mechanic, - (i.1) a mechanic-in-training who is under - (A) the direct supervision of a certified elevating device mechanic, if the individual is performing a skill that is not signed off in the individual's skills passport, or - (B) the general supervision of a certified elevating device mechanic, if clause (A) does not apply, or - (ii) emergency personnel working in the course of the individual's duties, - (b) has the permission of a provincial safety manager, or - (c) is doing regulated work described in section 3.3 (4) or (5), if the regulated work is done in accordance with that section.
+- 3.4 An individual must not access a hoistway or the top of an elevator car unless the individual - (a) is - (i) a certified elevating device mechanic or a mechanic-in-training who is supervised by a certified elevating device mechanic, or - (ii) emergency personnel working in the course of his or her duties, - (b) has the permission of a provincial safety manager, or

-[en.
+(c) is doing regulated work described in section 3.3 (4) or (5), if the regulated work is done in accordance with that section.[en.
 B.C.
 Reg.
 239/2014, s.
-5; am.
-B.C.
-Regs.
-184/2019, App.
-2, s.
-4; 54/2021, s.
-1.]
+5.]